Summary of Testing at Herriman High School

 High Performance Tutoring is proud to offer WEEKLY SAT/ACT Workshops via Zoom.
 These are ideal for students who have never taken the tests or are unsure how to study for the tests.
 We discuss essential concepts, testing strategies, and study techniques that are proven to lead to higher scores.
 EVERYONE IS WELCOME to attend these workshops and no registration is required.

-For more details visit our website at https://www.highperformancetutoring.com/Free-ACT-SAT-Prep-Workshops.php
+For more details visit the website at https://www.highperformancetutoring.com/Free-ACT-SAT-Prep-Workshops.php